elastic/rally/docs/adding_tracks.rst

       }
     }

-The data set that is used in the logging track starts on 26-04-1998 but we want to ignore the first few days for this query, so we start on 15-05-1998.
+The data set that is used in the http_logs track starts on 26-04-1998 but we want to ignore the first few days for this query, so we start on 15-05-1998.
 The expression ``{{'15-05-1998' | days_ago(now)}}`` yields the difference in days between now and the fixed start date and allows us to benchmark time range queries relative to now with a predetermined data set.

 .. _adding_tracks_custom_param_sources: